snerpton/textbox-multiple-character-limited/README.md

 Ultimately, I guess I would like to test:

-- loading the datatype displays pulls back model.value.
+- loading the datatype pulls back model.value.
 I guess I need to mock this service?
 - exceeding the character limit sets model.value to undefined
 - any other ideas?